Skip to main content

 Contacting your Advisor

-We are located in the Arts and Sciences Dean's Office in Verhaegen 218.
-However, most advising appointments take place virtually.
+The Office of Academic Advising is on the second floor of Verhaegen Hall.
 If you have a general question, please email your advisor directly.
 If you'd like to meet with your advisor, you can schedule an appointment through Navigate Student.

 Advising Expectations